|

 Volcano: CHAITEN42.83S 072.65W 1122 m

-Chaiten photo courtesy of NASA.
+Chaiten photo courtesy of UPI/Carlos Gutierrez.

 Latest NOAA satellite image of the Chaiten eruption.